 So, here first you check whether the assertion and reason given are true or false and if both the statements are true, then is the reason apt for the assertion given.

 Students, trust me when I say that legal reasoning is the EASIEST part in CLAT and it can be developed with time and constant practice.

 Students fall in love with legal reasoning because it’s interesting and addictive.
 Once you have figured out what makes this section so easy, it will make a huge difference to your CLAT score.

 So, is Legal Knowledge Useless in Legal Reasoning Questions?

-A familiarity with legal principles can go long way in boosting your speed.
-When you know a legal principle before hand, you won’t waste time in trying to figure out or understand the given principle.
+Familiarity with legal principles can go a long way in boosting your speed.
+When you know a legal principle beforehand, you won’t waste time in trying to figure out or understand the given principle.
 Of course, your comprehension skills will also play the role of a catalyst in improving your accuracy.
 You gain this familiarity by practicing lots of previous year papers and mocks.
 Since a lot of questions get repeated, this exercise will prove very beneficial.